mycql/yapv/docs/tutorial/README.md

 # YAPV Basics

-YAPV's data model revolves around setting dimensions, positioning and styling of its built-in component model.
-In real world projects, you should be building higher level components abstracting away this model, so you should at least familiarize yourself with the model's properties.
+YAPV's data object revolves around setting dimensions, positioning and styling of its built-in component model.
+In real world projects, you should be building higher level components abstracting away this data object, so you should at least familiarize yourself with the object's properties.

-We'll run through the data model explaining each section in detail.
+We'll run through the data object explaining each section in detail.
 At the very end, you'll see code samples which you can play around with.
 If you'd rather skip this section, you can head straight to the fiddles [here](tutorial/?id=Samples).

 ## Step 1 - Define the sequence constraint